CGK-Laboratory/CGK-Laboratory.github.io/index.md

 # Garcia Keller laboratory

+## Area of Focus:

+Reveal the neurobiological underpinnings of substance use disorders and anxiety disorders such as PTSD.
+We focus on the long-lasting changes in brain function produced by drug use and a single strong stress that create the enduring vulnerability to environmental cues producing relapse to drug use or stress-associated behaviors.

+## Research Interests

+{% capture col1 %}
+- Trauma and Stress-Related Disorder
+- Substance Use Disorder
+- Synaptic Plasticity
+- Pentapartite Synapsis
+- Extracellular Matrix
+- NeuroImmuno Endocrinology
+- Neuropharmacology
+- Neuroinflammation

+{% endcapture %}

+{% capture col2 %}
-The long-term goal of our laboratory is to identify the neurological mechanisms that underlie stress-induced vulnerability in the development of substance use disorders (SUDs), and in doing so, rationally design pharmacotherapeutic treatments.
+The long-term goal of the Garcia Keller laboratory is to identify the neurological mechanisms that underlie stress-induced vulnerability in the development of substance use disorders (SUDs), and in doing so, rationally design pharmacotherapeutic treatments.
 Converging epidemiological studies indicate that a history of acute life-threatening events increases the incidence of post-traumatic stress disorder (PTSD), and a diagnosis of PTSD carries 30-50% comorbidity with SUDs.
 Such comorbidity results in greater drug use and poorer treatment outcomes.
 The lab uses a preclinical rodent model to understand how an acute stressful event can lead to addiction, not only facilitating drug self-administration but also precipitating relapse.

+{% endcapture %}

+{%
+  include cols.html
+  col1=col1
+  col2=col2
+%}

-Current ongoing projects aimed to 1) understand the neurocircuitry and cell-type specificity involved in stress and addiction using calcium imaging, 2) study the role of the pentapartite synapse in stress and addiction, first focusing in microglia's role and 3) study novel therapeutic treatments for PSTD and SUD targeting key genes/proteins of interest.
+Current ongoing projects aimed to:
+1. understand the neurocircuitry and cell-type specificity involved in stress and addiction using calcium imaging.
+2. study the role of the pentapartite synapse in stress and addiction, first focusing in microglia's role.
+3. study novel therapeutic treatments for PSTD and SUD targeting key genes/proteins of interest.

 {% include section.html %}

 ## Highlights

 {% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 {%
   include button.html